alpersonalwebsite/build-model-with-google-automl/README.md

 Recall measures the percentage of correctly identified instances of total possible instances.
 Formula: TP / (TP + FN)

-Or, from Google’s Docs… “Precision and recall help us understand how well our model is capturing information, and how much it’s leaving out.
+Or, from Google’s Docs...
+“Precision and recall help us understand how well our model is capturing information, and how much it’s leaving out.
 Precision tells us, from all the test examples that were assigned a label, how many actually were supposed to be categorized with that label.
 Recall tells us, from all the test examples that should have had the label assigned, how many were actually assigned the label”

 * Score threshold: 0.50
 * Recall: 1.000